 - Clean the room and any coverings used with water and detergent.
 Wash the clothes you've been working in separately from any others.

 If you're not sure you can deal with the paintwork safely by yourself, call in a professionally qualified firm of decorators.
-You can use our own Wolverhampton Works or the Painting and Decorating Association can help you find one - you can find out whom they are from one of the associations representing decorating contractors.
+The Painting and Decorating Association can help you find one - you can find out whom they are from one of the associations representing decorating contractors.

 The government also provides advice on lead paint in older homes.